We are now fully booked for Propaganda: Power and Persuasion workshops, including self guided visits.

 Using extracts from films and oral histories with feminist activists, Polly will explore the relation between gender, ideology and propaganda, why feminism emerged as a counter-culture movement in the 1970s, and the movement’s aims and achievements.

-The session lasts 30 minutes.
+This 30 minute session is available on Tuesdays and Thursdays until 17 September 2013.
 If you’d like to book this session before or after your Propaganda workshop, please indicate this on the booking form.